Why setting this goal?

 One in three people live without proper sanitation.
 This results in unnecessary illness and death.

-And while huge strides have been made in providing access to clean water, the lack of sanitation undermines this progress.
+And while huge progress has been made in access to safe drinking water, the lack of sanitation is undermining this progress.

 Indeed, if we provide affordable equipment and hygiene education, we can end this senseless suffering and loss of life.